Omar-V2/temporal-coffeeshop/README.md

 # Temporal Coffeeshop

-This repositry aims to demonstrate some of the features of the temporal workflow engine and how it can alleviate some difficulties when developing distributed systems.
+This repository aims to demonstrate some of the features of the temporal workflow engine and how it can alleviate some difficulties when developing distributed systems.